occtopia/ren/README.md

 ## Bourbon, Neat, Bitters
----

-We're using Thoughtbot's Bourbon, Neat, and Bitters as our framework.
-These are all much lighter than other frameworks like Bootstrap and Foundation, and allow us to organize media queries within our selectors.
+We're using [Thoughtbot's](https://thoughtbot.com/) [Bourbon](http://bourbon.io/), [Neat](http://neat.bourbon.io/), and [Bitters](http://bitters.bourbon.io/) as our framework.
+These are all much lighter than other frameworks and allow us to organize media queries within our selectors.

 ### Bourbon and Neat
 Within the /vendor/ folder is a copy of \_bourbon.scss and \.neat.scss.
 These files link to their respective library in whatever package manager you prefer (npm, bower, w/e)...just change the links accordingly.
 Neat's \_settings.scss is an exception to this, as these should be changed on the fly to accomodate you own grid and container preferences.